Asthy247/YouTube-Channels-Data-Analysis/README.md

 # YouTube-Channels-Data-Analysis
 # Introduction:
 This project explores a dataset containing information about YouTube channels, sourced from Kaggle:

 **Link to dataset: **https://www.kaggle.com/datasets/rahuldogra/top5000youtubechannels?select=top-5000-youtube-channels.csv.

 The dataset is on the top 5000 YouTube channel dataset.
 We aim to analyze key channel metrics and identify potential relationships between them.

 # Data Acquisition and Libraries:
-The dataset, "top-5000-youtube-channels.csv," was downloaded from Kaggle.
+The dataset, "top-5000-youtube-channels.csv," was downloaded from Kaggle website.
 Python libraries pandas (pd) and seaborn (sns) were used for data manipulation and visualization.
 # Data Description:
 The dataset consists of 5,000 rows (channels) and 6 columns containing the following information: